2024 Saurya Airlines Bombardier CRJ200 crash: Aftermath

 Tribhuvan International Airport was temporarily shut down following the accident, and domestic flights at various airports were halted.
 Saurya Airlines suspended all flights following the accident.

-Several political figures, including Prime Minister K. P. Sharma Oli, Home Minister Ramesh Lekhak, Civil Aviation Minister Badri Pandey and Chairman of the State Affairs Committee Ram Hari Khatiwada, visited the crash site while the rescue operations were still ongoing, and offered their condolences.
+Several political figures, including Prime Minister K. P. Sharma Oli, Home Minister Ramesh Lekhak, Civil Aviation Minister Badri Pandey and Chairman of the State Affairs Committee Ram Hari Khatiwada, visited the crash site while rescue operations were still ongoing, and offered their condolences.
 Later that same day, Prime Minister Oli called for an emergency cabinet meeting.
 The government declared that the national flag would be flown at half-mast the following day in honor of the crash victims.

 The bodies of the victims were taken to the Tribhuvan University Teaching Hospital in Kathmandu for autopsies.